ionic-team/capacitor/site/docs-md/getting-started/migrating-from-phonegap-cordova.md

 Capacitor, unlike Cordova, does not use a global CLI.
 Instead, the Capacitor "CLI" is installed locally to each project as an npm script.
 This makes it easier to manage versions of Capacitor across many different apps.

-Thus, instead of running `capacitor` directly from the command line, Capacitor is invoked by calling `npm run capacitor` in the directory of your app.
+Thus, instead of running `capacitor` directly from the command line, Capacitor is invoked by calling `npx capacitor` in the directory of your app.

 ## Migration Process